decidim-archive/decidim-initiatives/README.md

 Author, members of the promoter committee and followers will receive it.

+## Exporting online votes.

+When the supporting method is set to any or face to face it may be necessary to implement a mechanism to validate that do not exist duplicated supports.
+To do so the engine provides a functionality that allows exporting the online votes to validate them against physical votes.

+The votes are exported as a hash string in order to preserve the identity of the voter.
+Each hash is composed with the following criteria:

+* Algorithm used: SHA1
+* Format of the string hashed: "#{unique_id}#{title}#{description}"

+There are some considerations that you must keep in mind:

+* Title and description will be hashed using the same format included in the database, this is including html tags.
+* Title and description will be hashed using the same locale used by the initiative author.
+In case there is more than one locale available be sure that you change your locale settings to be inline with the locale used to generate the hashes outside Decidim.

 ## Seeding example data

 In order to populate the database with example data proceed as usual in rails: